Content Strategy

 • Audience: Providers with patients who have cervical dystonia or chronic sialorrhea

-• Challenge: Transition from depending on drug representatives to the HCP website for lead generation
+• Goal: To transition from drug representatives to the website for lead generation.

 • Objectives: To analyze whether the content was findable, engaging, and usable and offer recommendations.